Learn how to change the color of an image in Photoshop CC from the 07 different tutorials and be a color replacement master.

 You may find this method similar to Method # 2.
 But the steps will start changing from Step # 3 in this section.

 Please hover your mouse over the Finger icon and click on it.
 Also, the sample color needs to be selected.
 For instance, we are clicking on red T-shirts.

 Move the Hue slider; the image will get a magenta/pink color from red.

-We believe you already noticed that the subject’s skin and hair color also changed to magenta/pink.
+You already noticed that the subject’s skin and hair color also changed to magenta/pink.
 But we want to change the cloth color.
-So, how to stop changing skin and hair color?
+So, how to stop changing your skin and hair color?

 Follow the next step.

 Step 03: Color Selection Refining

 The sliders need to be moved to the gradient to refine the color selection.
 However, you can only fix a few colors in this step, such as lips and color reflections on the face.
 But these areas will look better for sure.

 Step 04: Use Layer Mask for Hue Saturation